On iPhone/iPad: open this site in Safari → Share → Add to Home Screen.

 Obedience out of obligationObedience as response

 This assurance explains why life with God is not fragile or easily undone.
-Eternal life is grounded in God’s eternal purpose, not human stability, as shown in What Is Eternal Life?.
+Eternal life is grounded in God’s eternal purpose, not human stability, as shown in https://goodchristiannetwork.com/a-study-in/.
 Because grace existed before time, the believer’s present weakness does not cancel God’s intention.
-His purposes remain steady even when circumstances feel uncertain, a truth reinforced in Romans 8:28 Meaning — All Things Work Together for Good.
+His purposes remain steady even when circumstances feel uncertain, a truth reinforced in https://goodchristiannetwork.com/2025/12/10/romans-828-meaning-all-things-work-together-for-good/.

 God’s GraceBeliever’s Daily Confidence